Evacuation of Novorossiysk (1920): Chronology of events

 On March 13, the first signs of panic appeared.
 On March 16, the South Russian Government was disbanded.
 On March 17, Yekaterinodar was taken by the Red Army.
 On March 22, around 22:00 hours, the Red Army occupied the Abinsk station and moved further towards Novorossiysk.
 The roads were crammed with carts, cars and military equipment left behind in the impassable mud.
-Only the railway remained open for movement, and it was used by Denikin's staff train, accompanied by armored trains.
+Only the railway remained open for movement, and it was used by Denikin's staff train, accompanied by armoured trains.
 The plan was to get the troops in the harbour sent off to the Crimea, while horses and artillery were to be left behind.
 Parts of the Red Army under command of Semyon Budyonny also used the railway, leaving behind their heavy weapons and artillery.

 On March 25, 1920, parts of the Red Army, with the help of partisans, cashed the Volunteers from the Tunnelnaya station and crossed the pass into Gaiduk, a suburb of Novorossiysk.
-This blocked the railway tracks and forced the White Guards to leave their three armored trains behind here.
+This blocked the railway tracks and forced the White Guards to leave their three armoured trains behind here.

 On the night of March 26, in Novorossiysk warehouses were burning, and tanks with oil and shells were exploding.
 The evacuation was conducted under the cover of the second battalion of the Royal Scots Fusiliers under command of Lieutenant-Colonel Edmund Hakewill-Smith and the Allied squadron commanded by Admiral Seymour, which fired towards the mountains, preventing the Reds from approaching the city.

 At dawn on March 26, the last ship, the Italian transport Baron Beck entered the Tsemessky Bay, causing great turmoil as the people didn't know where it would land.
 The panic reached its apogee when the crowd rushed to the gangway of this last ship.
 The military and civilian refugees on the transport ships were taken to the Crimea, Constantinople, Lemnos, the Prince Islands, Serbia, Cairo, and Malta.

 On March 27, the Red Army entered the city.
 The Don, Kuban, and Terek regiments, left on the shore, had no choice but to accept the terms and surrender to the Red Army.